 Thus the teachings become less claustrophobic, which enables you to discover the magical quality of life situations as a teaching.
+(D)

 You need to develop some sense of appreciation, and you need to reduce your demands and stick to the point, or realize the need for very good toilet training.
 Please forgive me—I’m not insulting anybody here by saying that you are not toilet trained.
 It could be seen as a compliment that you need a higher level of toilet training; that is something you should look for.
 There is tremendous cause for celebration if you could be toilet trained at a higher level.